DO I NEED A WILL AND IF SO WHAT WILL IT COST?

 If you own real estate ( examples: second residence or vacation property) in two states, using some form of Trust ownership for real estate outside of Washington makes some sense.
 The reason behind this is that the courts or deed recording offices in other states don't recognize the authority of personal representatives appointed by Washington courts, so a court proceeding "ancillary probate" needs to be started in the other state to get a personal representative appointed by the court in the jurisdiction where the out of state real estate is located, in order to record a personal representative's deed.

-In order to avoid the need for ancillary probate, when the out of state property is purchased, you can set up a trust to own the property (trusts don't die) with a provision in the trust that specifies what happens to the property when the trustor(s) die.
-The disadvantage of such a trust is that the trust will be required to file a federal tax return each year ( it won't pay taxes though) but there is the time and expense involved in preparing annual tax returns.
+In order to avoid the need for ancillary probate, when the out of state property is purchased, you can set up a trust to own the property (trusts don't die, so no probate on beneficiary's death) with a provision in the trust that specifies what happens to the property when the trustor(s) die.

-Perhaps. a compromise solution for the out of state property is to take tile with a "survivorship deed" where there are two or more owners, because with such a deed the property passes without probate to the survivors when there is a death.
+Or the out of state property can be owned with a "survivorship or joint tenancy deed" where there are two or more owners, because with such a deed the property passes without probate to the survivor(s) when there is a death.